matthewwardrop/formulaic/docsite/docs/installation.md

 You can then make any changes you like to the repo, and have them be reflected in your local Python sessions.
 Happy hacking, and I look forward to your contributions!

-Dependencies are managed using [Poetry](https://python-poetry.org/), and if you need to add a dependency, please use `poetry add ...`, which will ensure consistency of testing environments/etc.